nfdi4plants/Quickstart/quickstart_arc.md

   arc i create -i “QuickStartInvestigation”
   ```

-### Adding ISA studies and assays
+### ISA studies and assays

 The ISA study and ISA assay workbooks allow you to annotate your experimental data.

-#### ISA study

-Add an isa.study.xlsx workbook including an identifier to your ARC with
+1. Add an isa.study.xlsx workbook including an identifier to your ARC with

   ```bash
   arc s create -s “QuickStartStudy”
   ```

-#### ISA assay

-Add an isa.assay.xlsx workbook including an identifier to your ARC with
+2. Add an isa.assay.xlsx workbook including an identifier to your ARC with

   ```bash
   arc a create -s “QuickStartStudy” -a “QuickStartAssay”